microsoft/terminal/doc/specs/#2557 - Settings Keybinding.md

 Here, we take away the ability to specifically choose which page the user wants to open, but the result looks much cleaner.

 If there are concerns about adding more settings files in the future, `openDefaults` could be renamed to be `target`, and this would still serve as a hybrid of Proposition 1 and 2, with less possible options.

-### Conclusion:
-We decided to go with Proposition 1.1.
-The keybinding arg is `target` and it supports...
-- `settingsFile`: open "settings.json"
-- `defaultsFile`: open "defaults.json"
-- `allSettingsFiles`: open all settings files
-- `settingsUI`: open the Settings UI

-`settingsFile` will be the default until the Settings UI is implemented.
-At that point, the default will be silently changed to `settingsUI`.

 ## UI/UX Design